Frequently Asked Questions

 I can see requests other than my own request.
 Does this represent a violation of privacy?

-State law requires the architectural review and approval process to be open to all members of the community.
+Some state laws requires the architectural review and approval process to be open to all members of the community.
 This may make intuitive sense to you as a means of protecting the community from partial or discriminatory actions.
-ARC Tracker complies with this statutory requirement by providing open access to, and allowing open comment on, all requests during the time they are being reviewed by the committee.
+ARC Tracker can be configured to comply with these statutory requirement by providing open access to, and allowing open comment on, all requests during the time they are being reviewed by the committee.
 Once requests are voted on and closed, they are no longer visible to the community.
 Access to those archived requests require a written request to your association.
 Please note that personal information such as email addresses and telephone numbers are never displayed to other homeowners viewing requests.

 I don't have a scanner.
 How can I attach my drawing to the ARC request I am submitting?